dapangmao/vertx-python-client/README.md

 ### Feature

 1. Use the event loop from Python 3 for high performance
+2. No dependency
-2. Provide a command line interface
+3. Provide a command line interface

 ### Install